OxfordRSE/template-project-python/README.md

 pip install -e .
 ```

-To install as a developer, see the (contributing guidelines)[CONTRIBUTE.md]
+To install as a developer, see the [guidelines for contributing](CONTRIBUTE.md).